Cairo corridor into the US

 Dubai corridor

 The primary capital-flow corridor for Cairo.
-Egyptian fintech, family-office capital, and conglomerate principals route a large share of US-bound capital and partnerships through Dubai first.
-The closest register correction for Cairo principals working a Gulf-then-US sequence.
+Egyptian fintech, family-office capital, and conglomerate owners route a large share of US-bound capital and partnerships through Dubai first.
+The closest market-facing correction for Cairo owners working a Gulf-then-US sequence.

 See Dubai corridor →